virtual-labs/exp-tailoring-microstructure-iitk/experiment/aim.md

-<b>Tailoring the microstructure of steel using different heat treatments (annealing, normalizing, and quenching)</b>
+Tailoring the microstructure of steel using different heat treatments (annealing, normalizing, and quenching)